zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Suzanna says she remembers this, “But,” she says, “ I didn’t bargain for someplace as run-down as this.”
 If someone says, “I  didn’t bargain (bargain) for “something, she means she didn’t anticipate or inte nd to do something.
 Usually when you say, “I didn’t bargain for this,” you mean  you are surprised in a negative way because you didn’t expect this or you didn’t think you agreed to do this.

 “To be run-down” means to be in very poor condition  – to be very old, to be perhaps falling apart.
 You could describe a buildin g as being “run-down.”
 “This apartment building is run-down.”
-It’s not taken car e of very well.
+It’s not taken care of very well.
 There are things that are broken.
 It might be a little dirty.
 That w ould all be part of this description of being “run-down.”

 Suzanna says, “Look at the peeling wallpaper and mo ldy bathroom.”
 “Wallpaper” is paper, that usually has a certain color or decor ation, that you put up on a wall instead of painting it.
 That’s why the term “wallpa per” makes so much sense.
 It’s paper that you put on the wall.
 If wallpaper isn’t put down properly, or if it’s very old, it will start to “peel” (peel).
 The verb “to p eel” here means for the wallpaper to begin to come off the wall, especially from the top  of the wall.

-“To peel” can also mean to remove the outer layer o f something.
+“To peel” can also mean to remove the outer layer of something.
 You could peel a potato.
 You could take the outer layer, what we w ould call the “skin” (skin) of

 the potato, off.
 So, “peeling wallpaper” is wallpap er that is falling off.
 A “moldy (moldy) bathroom” is one in which there is fungus –  something that is caused usually by moisture.
 You don’t want mold in your ba throom.
 It can cause a lot of problems, including health problems.